aws-samples/eks-workshop/content/030_eksctl/launcheks.md

 --managed
 ```

-Here we are creating EKS cluster with managed nodes by specifying `--managed` flag.
-It is good practice to tag resources in AWS for easier maintenance and cost allocation purpose. `--tags` option will propagate tags to ec2 instances and ebs volumes in cluster.
-`eksctl` utility supports many other options to fine tune cluster, see [official documentation](https://eksctl.io/introduction/) to learn more about eksctl.

-{{% notice info %}}
-We are deliberatly launching one version behind the latest (1.19 vs. 1.20) to allow you to perform a cluster upgrade in one of the Chapters.
-{{% /notice %}}

-{{% notice info %}}
-Launching EKS and all the dependencies will take approximately 15 minutes
-{{% /notice %}}

 Kubernetes secrets are just base64 encoded strings.
 It is highly recommended to encrypt secrets using trusted and secure encryption service.
 Next, we will enable kubernetes secrets encryption using AWS KMS.
 It will also encrypt existing secrets in cluster.